- Oops!Something went wrong.Please try again later.

 So, based on the above formula, the ROE for Acme United is:

-Next, on comparing with the industry net income growth, we found that the industry grew its earnings by15% in the same period.
+Next, on comparing with the industry net income growth, we found that Acme United's reported growth was lower than the industry growth of 10% in the same period, which is not something we like to see.

 Is Acme United Making Efficient Use Of Its Profits?